Aluwani-tec/AWS-re-start-journey/Storage/topic_notes.md

 ---

-## 2. 🗂️ S3 Storage Classes
+## 2. S3 Storage Classes
 Different tiers based on how often the data is accessed:

-- **S3 Standard** — for everyday use
+- **S3 Standard** - for everyday use
-- **S3 Standard-IA** — cheaper, infrequent access
+- **S3 Standard IA** - cheaper, infrequent access
-- **S3 One Zone-IA** — stored in one AZ, lower cost
+- **S3 One Zone IA** - stored in one AZ, lower cost

 ---

-## 3. 🌍 S3 Static Website Hosting
+## 3. S3 Static Website Hosting
 S3 can host simple websites using:

-- `index.html` — homepage
+- `index.html`- homepage
-- Bucket Policy — allows public read
+- Bucket Policy - allows public read
-- Static Website Hosting feature — serves files over the web
+- Static Website Hosting feature - serves files over the web

 Used in our group project.

 ---

-## 4. 🔐 Security Basics
+## 4. Security Basics
 - Buckets are private by default
 - Public access only when needed
 - Bucket Policies control who can read files